You are here

 About COSA and OASSA

-The Confederation of Oregon School Administrators (COSA) serves and represents more than 2,400 school administrators, managers and executives.
+The Coalition of Oregon School Administrators (COSA) serves and represents more than 2,400 school administrators, managers and executives.
 COSA was founded in 1974 to give Oregon's education leaders a united voice in helping to shape public policy, advocate for schools and speak on behalf of students.
 In addition to advocacy, COSA supports and develops educational leaders with professional development opportunities -- including statewide conferences, regional seminars and workshops, and much more -- and a number of exclusive member services.
 Areas of focus include school finance and legislative services.
 A member-driven umbrella organization, COSA is governed by an elected Board of Directors that represents the organization's four Departments: the Oregon Association of School Executives (OASE), the Oregon Association of Secondary School Administrators (OASSA), the Oregon Elementary School Principals Association (OESPA) and the Oregon Association of Central Office Administrators (OACOA).
 For more information, visit www.cosa.k12.or.us.